Oryint History, Family Crest & Coats of Arms

 Important Dates for the Oryint family

 This web page shows only a small excerpt of our Oryint research.
-Another 261 words (19 lines of text) covering the years 1694, 1760 and 1709 are included under the topic Early Oryint History in all our PDF Extended History products and printed products wherever possible.
+Another 131 words (9 lines of text) covering the years 1694, 1760, 1709, 1694 and 1732 are included under the topic Early Oryint History in all our PDF Extended History products and printed products wherever possible.

 Oryint Spelling Variations

 Irish names were rarely spelled consistently in the Middle Ages.
 Spelling variations of the name Oryint dating from that time include O'Ryan, Ryan, Mulrian, Mulryan, O'Mulrian and many more.

 Early Notables of the Oryint family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Oryint Notables in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) are included under the topic Early Oryint Notables in all our PDF Extended History products and printed products wherever possible.